sh-keyumarsi/LiDAR-Based-CBF/README.md

 ### Simulation Results:
 A video of the full simulation is included in the repository:
 GP-CBF simulation_.mp4 shows all three robots navigating to their goals while avoiding static obstacles and each other using the GP-CBF safety controller.
-Additionally, the folder \lidar_gp_cbf\animation_result\sim2D_obstacle_GP contains per-robot GIF animations and plots generated after simulation, including:
+Additionally, the folder \lidar_gp_cbf\ animation_result\ sim2D_obstacle_GP contains per-robot GIF animations and plots generated after simulation, including:
-Safety function color maps showing the GP prediction evolving in real time for each robot <br>
+- Safety function color maps showing the GP prediction evolving in real time for each robot
-Minimum LiDAR distance plots over time <br>
+- Minimum LiDAR distance plots over time
-Rectified control input plots (u_x, u_y, ‖u‖) <br>
+- Rectified control input plots (u_x, u_y, ‖u‖)
-Safety function value h(t) over time <br>
+- Safety function value h(t) over time

 ## Usage
 Run the simulation: